AlacrisIO/legicash-facts/README.md

 This client communicates with the main chain ethereum node (`geth`) with JSON RPC, but with the operator using a simple ad hoc TCP/IP protocol that simply uses our marshaling to send requests and responses back.
-The front-end interface (in TypeScript, running in the brower) talks with the client using an _ad hoc_ JSON protocol (TODO: make it JSON RPC).
+The front-end interface (in TypeScript, running in the browser) talks with the client using an _ad hoc_ JSON protocol (TODO: make it JSON RPC).
 The client is split between `src/alacris_lib/` and `src/alacris_client/`, but hopefully most code should move to `src/alacris_client/` while most